ProfCyberNaught/ProfCyberNaught/README.md

 Privacy, privacy, privacy - this is my grief!
 As someone who values personal freedom and autonomy, I'm a firm believer in safeguarding our privacy rights.
 After all, who wants their every move tracked and recorded like a lab rat?
 Not me, that's for sure!
 Let's keep those prying eyes out of our business and our personal data under lock and key, where it belongs.

+Ah, the sweet sound of **encryption** - it's like music to my ears!
+As a staunch **supporter of privacy and security**, I firmly believe in everyone's right to encryption.
+Who wants their personal information and data floating around in cyberspace like a hot potato?
+Let's keep our digital lives on lockdown and make sure that no one can snoop around where they don't belong (let's stick it to '**Surveillance Capitalism**').

 ## Enthusiastic Interests

 As a **tech enthusiast**, I enjoy getting involved in coding, with **PHP** being my favorite language, and staying updated with the latest developments in **cybersecurity** and **privacy**.
-My love for coding started at a young age, when I began programming on an Amstrad 464 with a green CRT monitor at the tender age of 8.
+My love for coding started at a young age, when I began programming on an Amstrad 464 with my green-colour-screen CRT monitor at the tender age of 8.

 When I'm not working, you can find me (if you can keep up) on a nature trail, taking a long walk or immersed in a good book.
-My reading interests include privacy, security, positive psychology, and fictional recreations of Roman battles, among others.
+My reading interests include privacy, security, psychology, self help, and limited fictional recreations, among others.

+Ugh, **advertisements make me want to pull my hair out!** That's why I avoid regular TV like the plague, and block adverts using **pfSense firewall** on my network.
+But, there are a few boxsets I own that are worth the occasional watch - Friends, Voyager, and Two and a Half Men have all found a special place in my heart.
+I mean, who can resist the wacky antics of Ross and Rachel, the bold explorations of the USS Voyager, or the hilarious hijinks of Charlie and Alan?

 I'm always eager to explore new things and challenge myself intellectually.

 ## Connecting with People